 SBA loan costs and monthly loan payments are typically affected by the following:

 In general, interest rates are lower for larger loan amounts and shorter repayment periods.
 However, based on the loan amount and term, our small business loan calculator displays the maximum interest rate.
 Note that your interest rate may be lower because our calculator uses the maximum rate allowed as a conservative estimate.

 2. Interest Rates

 The SBA sets the maximum interest rates that lenders can charge on 7(a) loans.
 The maximum interest rates are determined by the length of the loan term (number of years) and the size of the loan amount being borrowed.

 Keep in mind that the interest rate is different from the annual percentage rate (APR) of the loan.
 Additional borrower costs such as the SBA guarantee fee, packaging fee, and closing costs will increase the APR.
 However, these fees are paid upfront before the loan is disbursed to you, so they don’t affect the size of the monthly SBA payments.

 The largest fee is usually the SBA guarantee fee.
 Initially paid by the lender, the fee is almost always passed on to the borrower at closing and is typically rolled into the whole loan.
-There is currently no guarantee fee on SBA 7(a) loans under $150K.

 For a more in-depth explanation and full examples of how this works, read our article on SBA guarantee fees.
 In order to estimate the monthly SBA loan payment, our calculator assumes the loan will be fully paid off in equal monthly payments throughout the life of the loan.